-Mobile hotspots, either in stand-alone devices or included as a feature inside smartphones, allow people share their connection to a carrier’s cellular network with others via Wi-Fi.
-It’s a pretty handy thing to have around, especially if you are on the road where Wi-Fi Internet access might not be available.
+Mobile hotspots, either in standalone devices or included as a feature inside smartphones, let people share their connection to a carrier’s cellular network with others via Wi-Fi.
+It’s pretty handy if you are on the road where Wi-Fi internet access might not be available.

-The nation’s biggest wireless carriers all sell stand-alone mobile hotspots, at least to some degree, and if you buy one from them, you can go and sign up for a mobile hotspot plan.
+The nation’s biggest wireless carriers all sell standalone mobile hotspots, at least to some degree.
+If you buy one from them, you can go and sign up for a mobile hotspot plan.
 If you own a smartphone, carriers also offer a way to turn your phone into a mobile hotspot in their regular data plans.

 Straight Talk Wireless

 - Here are the best Verizon Wireless plans

 Sharing your cellular connection with others is what mobile hotspots are all about.
 As you can see there are a ton of options to choose from when it comes to finding the right plan for your needs.
 Which one of these mobile hotspot plans will be the right one for you?
 Let us know in the comments!